RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 C	is	incorrect	because	orchestration	is	a	major	component	of	a	cloud management	plan.
 It	relates	to	the	automation	processes	used	for provisioning,	auto-scaling,	billing,	and	reporting.
 Orchestration	is	a top	concern	within	a	cloud	environment	because	almost	all	customer and	user	services	depend	on	it	being	available,	with	customers	able	to make	changes	at	any	time.

-### Question # 23 - Which	of	the	following	is	a	major	concern	with	cloud	storage communications	over	iSCSI	that	must	be	addressed	through	additional technologies?
+### [important] Question # 23 - Which	of	the	following	[is	a]	major	concern	with	[cloud	storage communications	over	iSCSI]	that	must	be	addressed	through	additional technologies?
 A.	Confidentiality
 B.	Integrity
 C.	Availability
 D.	Provisioning
 Answer: A.

-iSCSI	allows	for	the	use	of	SCSI	commands	over	a	TCP	network, and	is	vital	for	storage	communications	with	a	completely	virtualized environment	like	a	cloud.
-However,	iSCSI	does	not	have	the	ability	to do	encryption	or	secure	communications	by	itself,	and	must	rely	on	an external	technology	or	configuration	to	secure	the	actual	transmission and	communications	and	ensure	confidentiality	is	maintained.
+**iSCSI	allows	for	the	use	of	SCSI	commands	over	a	TCP	network**, and	is	vital	for	storage	communications	with	a	completely	virtualized environment	like	a	cloud.
+**However,	iSCSI	does	not	have	the	ability	to do	encryption	or	secure	communications	by	itself,	and	must	rely	on	an external	technology	or	configuration	to	secure	the	actual	transmission and	communications	and	ensure	confidentiality	is	maintained**.

 B	is	incorrect	because	integrity,	as	far	as	ensuring	storage	operations are	complete	and	verified,	is	provided	as	a	capability	of	iSCSI,	the same	as	if	the	storage	were	physically	connected.
 The	protocol ensures	that	read	and	write	operations	are	completed	successfully	and the	data	presented	is	correct	from	its	source.